mathwhiz1212/daplie-tools/README.md

 ## Manage DNS with Servers (Digital Ocean, Azure, AWS, etc)

-1. Set ip address to each device (names are arbitrary)
+1. Set IP address to each device (names are arbitrary)
 2. Set the device to corresponding domains
 3. Set non-device records